 These principles apply at the level of a domain process, a system-wide process and an enterprise-wide process.
 At an enterprise level, the ultimate idea is to match the pace of work through the enterprise’s bottlenecks with market demand while reducing inventory at non-bottleneck steps and reducing operational expense.
 As you optimize internal processes, you can shift focus to increasing market demand.

 In improving workflows, a process map is a helpful tool.
 Here is an example of a swim-lane style process map.
 In this case, the swim lanes are all roles.
 But a technical platform could also be a swim lane.
 It would show the points of interaction between role and tool that enable the transformation to move forward.

-For context, this process map is a “double click” of flow arrows on the overall revenue engine system map.
-The flow arrows relevant to this process map are shown below (in orange) on the Revenue Engine System map:
+For context, this particular process map is a “double click” of the flow arrows shown in orange on the overall revenue engine system map below:

 For every process step, there are four sub-steps:

-- Set-up (the wait time awaiting the resource necessary to work on a part)
+- Set-up (the wait time awaiting the resource necessary to work on a part or data)

 - Process time (the time actually working on the process step)